COMs: Complexes of Oriented Matroids: Cocircuits of COMs

 \begin{corollary} A system $(E,\covectors)$ of sign vectors is a COM if and only if $(E,\covectors)$ satisfies {\normalfont (CC)}, {\normalfont (SE1)} and {\normalfont (FS$^{\prec}$)}. \end{corollary}

+Let us now advance towards the axiomatization of COMs in terms of cocircuits.
 Given a COM $(E,\covectors)$, we call the minimal sign vectors of $\covectors$ the {\it improper cocircuits} of $(E,\covectors)$.
 A {\it proper cocircuit} is any sign vector $Y\in\covectors$ which {\it covers} some improper cocircuit $X$. {\it Cocircuit} then refers to either kind, improper or proper.
 Hence, $\mathcal{C}(\covectors)$ is the set of all cocircuits of $\covectors$.
 Note that in oriented matroids the zero vector is the only improper cocircuit and the usual OM cocircuits are the proper cocircuits in our terminology.
 In lopsided systems $(E,\covectors)$, the improper cocircuits are the barycenters of maximal hypercubes~\cite{bachdrko-12}.
 In a COM improper circuits are irreducible, but not all proper circuits need to be irreducible.
+Here is the main result of this section.